chzbrgr71/container-hackfest/challenges/challenge11-rbac.md

 ## How to

-1. Ensure access to Azure AD tenant
+1. Ensure access to Azure AD tenant (2 apps will be created)
 2. Build a cluster using acs-engine.
 Follow the steps in this article. https://github.com/Azure/acs-engine/blob/master/docs/kubernetes/aad.md
 3. Create a ClusterRoleBinding for admin and read-only access